Stress and anxiety in dogs - signs and solutions

 Behaving differently with people, animals or the environment

 Look out for changes in how your dog behaves and interacts with you, other people and pets.
 Behaving differently is one of the biggest indicators of stress in dogs.
 If your usually social and playful dog is withdrawn and nervous, something could be making them feel stressed or anxious.
+If your dog continues acting differently long after you believe you’ve removed any stress factors, contact your vet.

 Urinating or soiling in the home

 If your dog doesn’t normally go to the toilet in the home, it is a sign that something is wrong.
 When a dog becomes stressed or anxious, the unsettled feeling can cause them to have an accident.
-However, inappropriate toileting can indicate a health problem, so if you have any serious concerns consult your vet.
+However, inappropriate toileting can also indicate a health problem, so if you have any concerns consult your vet.

 Stance and posture